ADA-Greenlight/ADA-Greenlight.github.io/index.md

 ## Balanced ?

 We can start by analysing the distribution and properties of the variables from the $2000$ Census, which are the pre-treatment variables.
 In the dataset, they correspond to the variables beginning in 'C_'.
 Following the results given in Table 2 of the paper, we can compute the mean values of treatment and control, as well as the mean difference by aggregating at census block level.
 In the paper, this is what they use as evidence to show that the data is balanced with their matching.
-They don't apply any statistical test to demonstrate their results so we decide to apply a statistical test to check wether the variables are balanced or not.
-To assess whether balance is achieved between treatment and control, a useful tool is **standardized mean differences (SMD)**, which is calculated by the difference in the means between the two groups divided by the pooled standard deviation :
+The authors do not apply any statistical test to demonstrate their results, so we decide to apply a statistical test to check wether the variables are balanced or not.
+To assess whether balance is achieved between treatment and control, a useful tool is the **standardized mean differences (SMD)**, which is calculated by the difference in the means between the two groups divided by the pooled standard deviation :

-$\mathrm{SMD} = \frac{ \bar{\mathrm{X_{t}}} - \bar{\mathrm{X_{c}}} }{ \sqrt{(s_{t}^{2} + s_{c}^{2})/2} }$
+<center> $\mathrm{SMD} = \frac{ \bar{\mathrm{X_{t}}} - \bar{\mathrm{X_{c}}} }{ \sqrt{(s_{t}^{2} + s_{c}^{2})/2} }$ </center>

 where $\bar{\mathrm{X_{t}}}$, $\bar{\mathrm{X_{c}}}$ denote the mean of that feature for the treatment and control group respectively.
-We will use absolute value of this number. $s_{t}$, $s_{c}$ denote the standard deviation of that feature for the treatment and control group respectively.
+We will use the absolute value of this number.
+The variables $s_{t}$, $s_{c}$ denote the standard deviation of that feature for the treatment and control group respectively.

 We can calculate the standardized mean differences for every feature, and if our calculated SMD is $1$, then that means there's a $1$ standard deviation difference in means.
-After computing this measurement for all of our features, there is a rule of thumb that are commonly used to determine whether that feature is balanced or not (similar to the $0.05$ for $p$-value idea, which we can also use with a $t$-test) :
+After computing this measurement for all of our features, there is a rule of thumb that is commonly used to determine whether that feature is balanced or not (similar to the $0.05$ for $p$-value idea, which we can also use with a $t$-test) :
 * $\mathrm{SMD} < 0.1$ : For a randomized trial, the $\mathrm{SMD}$ between all of the covariates should typically fall into this bucket.
 * $0.1 < \mathrm{SMD} < 0.2$ : Not necessarily balanced, but small enough that people are usually not too worried about them.
 Sometimes, even after performing matching, there might still be a few covariates whose smd fall under this range.
 * $\mathrm{SMD} > 0.2$ : Values that are greater than this threshold are considered seriously imbalanced.

-The graph below shows the $\mathrm{SMD}$ value for different variables.
+The graph below shows the $\mathrm{SMD}$ value for different variables, computed using the paper's original dataset.
 We can see that about $36 \%$ of the variables are such that $\mathrm{SMD} < 0.1$ and $63 \%$ of the variables are such that $\mathrm{SMD} < 0.2$.
 It is clear that the distributions of the pre-treatment variables between treatment and control sets are not balanced for most of the variables.

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" allowfullscreen="true" src="assets/img/InitialSMD.html"></iframe>